 provided that the grade of the final exam is > = 9.5 values.

 The student will be approved if the grade of the final exam is equal to or higher than 9.5 values while have frequency to the discipline.

 If the student has a final grade equal to or higher than 18 values, an oral exam will be held to defend the grade.

-If the student fails, the grade of the case study will remain valid for 1 academic year.
+If the student fails, the grade of the case study will remain valid for, at least, 1 academic year.